orendain/DemeoMods/HouseRules.Essentials/README.md

   ```

 #### __AbilityDamageOverridden__: Ability targetDamage and critDamage are adjusted
   - Only functions for abilities which do damage.
-(You can't make a HealingPotion hurt).
+(You can't make a Heal hurt).
   - CriticalHitDamage is adjusted to double normal damage.
   - To configure:
     - Specify the [AbilityKey](../docs/SettingsReference.md#abilitykeys) of the ability to modify.